 This article contains some links to products and services we love, from which we may make commission at no extra cost to you.

-We spent four days and nights in Vang Vieng during 17 days of travelling in Laos.
+We spent four days and nights in Vang Vieng during three weeks of travelling in Laos.
 The Vang Vieng activities highlighted below are based on our own experiences of getting to know the town and its surroundings.

 Things to do in Vang Vieng: activities and trips